zio/zio-json/README.md

 Another kind of attack is to provide data that will cause the decoder for a specific value to do more work than it needs to.
 Numbers are always a great example of this.

-The most brutal attack of this nature is to trick a deserialisation library into constructing a gigantic number as a `BigDecimal` and then to downcast to a `BigInteger`.
+The most brutal attack of this nature is to trick a deserialization library into constructing a gigantic number as a `BigDecimal` and then to downcast to a `BigInteger`.
 The JVM will happily attempt to reserve GBs of heap for the conversion.
 Try this in your REPL:

 ```scala
 new java.math.BigDecimal("1e214748364").toBigInteger
 ```

-Fortunately, this kind of attack is prevented by all the mainsteam libraries.
+Fortunately, this kind of attack is prevented by all the mainstream libraries.
 But it is possible to perform a much weaker form of the attack on Circe, which (to its credit) goes to great effort to pre-validate numbers.

 The Google Maps schema has fields of type `Int` and Circe supports the conversion of floating point numbers to integers if the fractional part is zero: so we can pad an integer with as many zeros as possible.